isomerpages/nlb-learning/_communities/Join a LearnX Community/Arts Communities.md

     <img src="/images/learning-communities/arts/LC-Arts-StockImage-06.jpg" alt=" Origami Workshop">
     <div class="margin--top--lg">
       <h5 class="margin--top--sm margin--bottom--sm"><b> Origami Workshop </b></h5>
-      <p class="margin--top--sm margin--bottom--sm"> What can you create by simply folding sheets of paper?
-Come join us every 4th Sunday to pick up origami folding techniques and learn about new styles.
-Get the opportunity to fold various interesting models to take home!
-This excellent family bonding activity is suitable for adults and those with children (aged 4 and above).
-Children age 7 and below will need at least 1 accompanying adult.<br>
-Materials are provided.
-This session is facilitated by Origami Singapore. <br><br>
+      <p class="margin--top--sm margin--bottom--sm"> Learn how to fold an origami model in just 10 minutes and bring it home.
+Be impressed by your handiwork! <br><br>

-For Adults and Families with Children (aged 4 and above), conducted monthly in English at Toa Payoh Public Library and Bishan Public Library.</p>
+For Adults and Families with Children (aged 4 and above), conducted monthly in English at Toa Payoh Public Library and Bishan Public Library.
+Materials are provided. </p>
       <p class="margin--top--sm margin--bottom--sm"><a href="https://go.gov.sg/lcsessions" target="_blank"> Click here for upcoming sessions</a></p>
     </div>
   </div>